 What Is Meant Of A Vitamin Deficiency?

 Vitamin Deficiency is a condition where you lack vitamins in your human body, which leads to a lack of healthy red blood cells.
 When suffering from calcium deficiency, it is a sign that your diet needs to change as a deficiency can lead to certain harmful conditions.
+Here is a detailed guide on the signs of calcium deficiency to keep you informed.

 Conditions such as brittle hair and nails, mouth ulcers, bleeding gums, muscle weakness, tooth pain, fatigue and hair loss are common conditions that are visible if you have a calcium deficiency.